 Learning Enrichment Programs

 The Enrichment Centre provides advice and assistance for students with individual needs, ranging from learning disabilities and difficulties, through to students with special talents and interests.
-The Centre is open every lunch hour and any student at the school can pop in to meet with staff.
+The Centre is open every lunch hour and any student can pop in to meet with staff.

 Selected students in Years 7-9 have the opportunity to participate in the Literacy and Numeracy Enhancement (LANE) program for a semester to consolidate core year level skills.
 We also offer some in-class support in Years 7-10.

 While there are many opportunities available to students at Hillbrook the following are a few coordinated by the learning Enrichment staff to date: